EAST BOLDON INFANTS SCHOOL

 - Performance management of headteacher

-- Monitoring the implementation of the curriculum and standards through visits and liaison with subject leaders.
+- Monitoring the implementation of the School Development Priorities through visits and liaison with subject leaders/SLT.

 Composition of the Governing Board